J-CF-Leung/Study_Vault/Physics/IB Physics/Fluid mechanics.md

 - This is _Bernoulli's equation for incompressible flow_, stating that $H$ is _constant along a streamline_
 	- Can also be derived from multiplying the result above with $\rho$
 - If the flow is _steady and irrotational_, then it is _constant everywhere_
+	- Hence, the _enthalpy flow_ of a body of fluid is constant

 ## Approximations
 - _Incompressible flow_ is defined as: